BiiT-Solutions/WizardryTheme/projects/biit-ui/README.md

 ## Build

-Run `npm run build:prod` to build the project.
+Run `npm run build-library` from root directory to build the project.
 The build artifacts will be stored in the `../../dist/biit-ui` directory.

 ## Publishing